-BMI View: Iran's economy will see a substantial uptick in growth in the coming years as a result of the removal of sanctions.
-Three years of recession will end, but a long-lasting boom is still a long way off given structural issues in the economy.
+BMI View: Iran's economy will see a substantial uptick in growth over the coming years as a result of the removal of sanctions in Q216.
+Given huge infrastructure deficits, the economy will not undergo a boom, rather a steady acceleration in growth.

-- Removing sanctions on the economy will end recession, but not presage a boom. - The sustained decline in oil prices over the coming years will weigh on exports and government spending. - The lack of investment over the past decade will substantially restrain growth over the coming years. - We forecast substantial growth across a range of sectors.
+- The outlook for Iran's economy is the best it has been in over a decade as sanctions on the economy will are removed from Q216. - The sustained decline in oil prices over the coming years will weigh on exports and government spending. - The lack of investment over the past decade will ensure that a boom in the economy is not forthcoming for several years. - We forecast substantial growth across a range of sectors.
 Oil and gas will gain the most attention, but consumer segments are also very well placed.

-Table: Iran - Key Economic Indicators 2013 2014 2015f 2016f 2017f 2018f 2019f Real GDP growth, % y-o-y -1.9 -0.5 0.6 2.9 3.9 4.1 4.1 Unemployment, % of labour force, ave 13 11 10 10 10 10 9
+Table: Iran - Key Econ omic Indicators 2013 2014 2015f 2016f 2017f 2018f 2019f Real GDP growth, % y-o-y -1.9 -0.5 1.3 3.1 4.1 5.3 4.1 Unemployment, % of labour force, ave 13 11 10 10 10 10 9 f = BMI forecast.
+Source: BMI, CBI

 The removal of almost all sanctions on Iran's economy - which we expect to occur in H116 - will cause a significant uptick in economic growth over the coming years, reaching between 3% and 6%.
-We expect Iran's economy to emerge from recession as the country complies with demands on its nuclear programme.
 Iran has huge potential across almost all sectors, not just oil and gas which attracts most of the attention, and we highlight industries related to the consumer - especially autos and food and drink.